fuzziqersoftware/sharedstructures/README.md

 ## Data structures

-Data structure objects can be used on top of an Allocator object.
-Currently there are two data structures.
+Data structure objects can be used on top of an Allocator or Pool object.
+Currently there are three data structures.

-HashTable implements a binary-safe map of strings to strings.
+**HashTable** implements a binary-safe map of strings to strings.
 HashTables have a fixed bucket count at creation time and cannot be resized dynamically.
 This issue will be fixed in the future.

-PrefixTree implements a binary-safe map of strings to values of any of the following types:
+**PrefixTree** implements a binary-safe map of strings to values of any of the following types:
 - Strings
 - Integers
 - Floating-point numbers